LeetLLM

 text

-1Encoder output (source): "package delayed warehouse" provides K, V 2Decoder state (target): "order status ___" provides Q 3 4Q from decoder times K from encoder gives attention weights 5Weights times V from encoder give decoder context
+1Encoder output (source): "cache memory pressure" provides K, V 2Decoder state (target): "decode slows ___" provides Q 3 4Q from decoder times K from encoder gives attention weights 5Weights times V from encoder give decoder context

 In practice, cross-attention usually applies a source padding mask so decoder tokens don't attend to padded encoder positions.
 It doesn't use a causal mask over the source sequence, because the encoder has already seen the whole input.